wayneyu-kellogg/bounce/README.md

 - Canvas integration is still demo-only.
 - Telemetry and offline eval are in-memory mock flows (non-persistent).
 - Threshold tuning uses small mock samples and should not be treated as production calibration.

+## Questions?
+If you encounter any issues running the demo, please reach out to Wayne Yu on Slack.